mobilepadawan/Toastit-JS/README.md

 )
 ```

 The current beta version is fully functional `but only using the library as a Module`.
 If you want to try, don't forget to also download the CSS file.
+The filename we are working on is `toastitv1.1-beta.js` located at the `developers` folder.

+🤚🏼 Please do not use this version to **Production Products**!

 <hr>